 - You can link a VNet created in Europe West to an ExpressRoute circuit created in Silicon Valley.

-- On the public peering, prefixes from other geopolitical regions are advertised such that you can connect to, for example, SQL Azure in Europe West from a circuit in Silicon Valley.
+- On the Microsoft peering, prefixes from other geopolitical regions are advertised such that you can connect to, for example, SQL Azure in Europe West from a circuit in Silicon Valley.

-How many VNets can I link to an ExpressRoute circuit if I enabled ExpressRoute premium?
+How many VNets and ExpressRoute Global Reach connections can I enable on an ExpressRoute circuit if I enabled ExpressRoute premium?

-The following tables show the ExpressRoute limits and the number of VNets per ExpressRoute circuit:
+The following tables show the ExpressRoute limits and the number of VNets and ExpressRoute Global Reach connections per ExpressRoute circuit:

-The following limits apply to ExpressRoute resources per subscription.
+The following limits apply to Azure ExpressRoute resources per subscription.